 Though patients who have undergone reflexology therapy praise the treatment’s many benefits, there is actually no scientific proof that reflexology successfully treats any ailment, or that there are real connections between reflex zones in the foot and other parts of the body.
 Wikipedia points out that reflexology is based on a pseudoscientific system of reflex zones in the hands and feet rather than concrete, scientific research that supports the theory of these reflex points and how they affect the rest of the body.
 A 2009 systematic review holds that there is no evidence that convincingly proves that reflexology is an effective treatment for any kind of medical condition.
 Medical professionals have expressed concern that by offering reflexology as a treatment for various medical conditions with no proof that the therapy will help might delay patients seeking medical attention that would definitely benefit them.

-Though there is no scientific evidence to prove that reflexology treatment benefits recipients of the therapy, there is no denying the benefits that previous patients believe they have experienced after a treatment.
-Clients have claimed seeing a decrease in their anxiety, stress and easing of discomfort from old ankle injuries.
+Though there is no scientific evidence to prove that reflexology treatment benefits recipients of the therapy, there is no denying the benefits that previous patients believe they have experienced after treatment.
+Clients have claimed to see a decrease in their anxiety, stress and easing of discomfort from old ankle injuries.
 Reflexologists claim the treatment also cleanses the body of toxins, boosts the immune system and increases blood and energy circulation.
 Professionals maintain that these benefits allow the body to heal itself and balance energies within the client.

 While there is not any scientific evidence to back these claims, there is also no evidence to suggest that this treatment is harmful to recipients.
 If after reading this article you are interested in giving the treatment a try, do some research and find a certified reflexologist in your area.
 As always, consult your doctor before making the appointment.
 If you are looking to try massage therapy for the first time and are interested in learning more about the various massage techniques, visit our website.
 If you are interested in pursuing a career in massage therapy, visit our programs page and see what Fremont College can offer you!